fa1k0or/Distance-Detection-with-Stationary-Computer-Vision/README.md

 ### ACKNOWLEDGEMENTS

+This project has only been tested on Python 3.8.

-See the pdf for more infomation.
+See the pdf for more infomation on the project.

 ![Hardware Mind Map](/assets/images/readmeImages/HardwareSetup.png "hardware")

 ![Software Mind Map](/assets/images/readmeImages/figureSevenButDetailed2.png "software")